PTO & PTA Fundraising 101

-The mission of PTA (Parent Teacher Association) and/or PTO (Parent Teacher Organization) groups is to establish a close relationship between home and school by advancing the opportunity for parents to become involved in the fabric of their school community.
-PTA and PTO groups offer assistance to teachers and other staff members, raise funds for supplemental educational materials and experiences, support school and family social interaction, and provide a forum for sharing information on issues that impact children and youth.
+The mission of PTA (Parent Teacher Association) and PTO (Parent Teacher Organization) groups is to establish a close relationship between home and school by advancing the opportunity for parents to become involved in the fabric of their school community.
+PTA and PTO groups offer assistance to teachers and other staff members, raise funds for supplemental educational materials and experiences such as field trips, support school and family social interaction, and provide a forum for sharing information on issues that impact children and youth.
 These parent groups can also be called Parent Advisory Councils (PACs), especially in Canada.

-Parents, school teachers and school administrators should work together to determine goals, set budgets, manage timelines, and organize various details of a fundraising campaign.
-Consideration of these factors in your planning efforts will help make your fundraiser a greater success:
+Parents, school teachers, and school administrators should work together to determine goals, set budgets, manage timelines, and organize various details of a PTO fundraising campaign.
+Consider these factors in your planning efforts to help make your school’s fundraiser successful:

-- What tools and resources, including fundraising software, will your PTA use to collect donations and manage all the planning details of your PTA/PTO fundraising campaign?
+- What tools, including fundraising software, will your PTA use to collect donations and manage all the planning details of your PTA/PTO fundraising campaigns?

 - What are your plans for promoting your PTO/PTA fundraising events?
 Networking, social media, community relationships, local businesses, your school website, event calendars, email blasts, website links, school gatherings, and more can provide opportunities for sharing.